How Much Sleep Do Babies and Kids Need?

 While the bulk of total sleep happens at night, it’s rare for newborns to sleep through the night without waking up.
 To accommodate feeding, nighttime sleep segments, and daytime naps, parents often work to develop a rough structure or schedule for a newborn’s day.

 Parents should be aware that fluctuations in sleep patterns for newborns can occur and do not necessarily indicate a sleeping problem.
-For this reason, the American Association of Sleep Medicine (AASM) and American Academy of Pediatrics (AAP)
+For this reason, the American Association of Sleep Medicine (AASM) and American Academy of Pediatrics (AAP) have chosen not to list a recommended amount of sleep4 for babies under 4 months old.

 Infants (4-11 Months Old)